Like many of you out there, I am an American voter who who trusts that our checks and balances will protect our democracy from harm.

 In the debate between Mr. Fairfax and Ms. Vogel on October 5, 2017, one of the speakers at the event brought up the fact that Ms. Vogel graduated from Central High School in Woodstock, Virginia.
 I researched that school to find out whether or not it was an exclusive private school.
 I found out that it was a public school.
 However, it was in an area where it likely receives the most tax dollars to operate.
 Mr. Fairfax, on the other hand, grew up in a crime-ridden area of Washington, D.C. where public schools receive the least tax dollars.
 Therefore, he would know what it was like to get short-ended in receiving an education from the public school system, whereas Ms. Vogel’s parents would have pulled her out of Central High School and put her in a private school if they had any concerns about the quality of education that she was receiving as well as the safety of her surrounding environment at that school back when she was a teenager.
 Her family was rich, and she continues to be among the top one percent of Americans who have it all.

-Mr. Fairfax proposed a strategy in which he would actively create training programs in his future role as his state’s lieutenant governor that would help people acquire the necessary skills to move up into job positions that paid them as much as $50,000 a year.
-At the August 9, 2017 debate, he stated that he wanted to bring about inventive ways to make continuing education more affordable to high school graduates than it is now.
-He has shown a great amount of enthusiasm in lowering the amount of student debt throughout his state, if he were to get elected to office.
+Mr. Fairfax proposed a strategy in which he would actively create training programs in his role as his state’s lieutenant governor that would help people acquire the necessary skills to move up into job positions that paid them as much as $50,000 a year.
+At the August 9, 2017 debate, he stated that he wanted to bring about inventive ways to make continuing education more affordable to high-school graduates than it was at the time.
+He showed a great amount of enthusiasm in lowering the amount of student debt throughout his state back when he was running for office.
 After I heard him make this statement in one of his television campaign advertisements, what came to mind was an incident back in 2014 when there was a major data breach throughout the world and many people’s social security numbers were compromised.
 During that time period, I was taking a course at my place of employment, and my professor in that class commented to me and my co-workers that these hackers were perfectly welcome to take her $60,000 in student loan debt.
 It was nice that she was able to keep a sense of humor about it, but, at the same time, it was ridiculous that she had to struggle with that amount of debt.

 E. Mr. Fairfax Has A Frugal Sense Of Money

 In the debate between Mr. Fairfax and Ms. Vogel on August 9, 2017, Mr. Fairfax stressed the importance of balancing out the state budget in the Commonwealth of Virginia.
 He cited the example of a transportation bill that was introduced to his state’s legislature in Richmond back in 2013.
 Republican Virginia Governor Bob McDonnell supported the bill, and both the Republican and the Democratic state legislators in Richmond treated the bill as a bipartisan effort to provide a game changer to the economy of the Commonwealth of Virginia in that it would provide funding to improve and rebuild the infrastructure of their state.
 However, Ms. Vogel voted NO on that bill.
 Fortunately, the other state legislators in Richmond mostly voted to pass that bill, and Governor McDonnell signed it into law.
-Mr. Fairfax highlighted the fact that this law has improved the quality of life in his state over the course of the past four years.
+Mr. Fairfax highlighted the fact that this law had improved the quality of life in his state from 2013 to 2017.

 F. Mr. Fairfax Opposes Unjust Governmental Interference In The Lives Of Individuals